My Big Big Friend

-It had its first showing on August 9, 2009 on Discovery Kids Latin America and on May 9, 2010 on TV Brazil.
-It also premiered in Canada on Treehouse TV on August 9, 2010.
+It had its first showing on July 19, 2010 on Discovery Kids Latin America in Spanish as Amigazazo or Mi amigazazo and on May 15, 2011 on TV Brasil.
+It also premiered in Canada on Treehouse TV on September 1, 2008.
 It was financed with the laws of federal tax incentives, the Procult (BNDES) and the Audiovisual Sector Fund – FSA.

 The show centers around the friendships of three children, Yuri, Lili and Matt, each of whom has a "Big Big Friend" who is invisible to adults and other children but seen by all three friends.

 The show is flash-animated with Toon Boom Harmony.
+A feature-length film based on the series titled Meu AmigãoZão - O Filme was released on May 12, 2022 in Brazilian theaters, while an English version has yet to be released.